surniaulula/wpsso-commerce-manager-catalog-feed/README.md

 <p>Facebook catalog feed XMLs are automatically created in your site's language(s) from Polylang, WPML, or the installed WordPress languages.</p>

-<p>After activating the WPSSO Facebook Catalog Feed XML add-on, see the SSO &gt; Facebook Catalog settings page for your feed URLs.</p>
+<p>After activating the WPSSO Commerce Manager Catalog Feed XML add-on, see the SSO &gt; Facebook Catalog settings page for your feed URLs.</p>

 <!-- /about -->

 <h3>No Plugin Settings to Configure</h3>

-<p>The WPSSO Facebook Catalog Feed XML add-on automatically retrieves all available product information in the language (aka locale) requested.</p>
+<p>The WPSSO Commerce Manager Catalog Feed XML add-on automatically retrieves all available product information in the language (aka locale) requested.</p>

 <h3>Facebook Catalog Feed XML Attributes</h3>